tableau/npm-pack-here/README.md

 As of Webpack v5 the default `node_modules` caching settings will likely cause issues when attempting to do local testing with `npm-pack-here`.
-The problem is the [`snapshot.managedPaths`](https://webpack.js.org/configuration/other-options/#managedpaths) default value.
-It appears like webpack’s caching does not detect any changes to `file:` dependencies as different.
-To resolve this, remove the `node_modules` default value`snapshot.managedPaths = []`.
+The problem is the [`snapshot.managedPaths`](https://webpack.js.org/configuration/other-options/#managedpaths) default value includes the `node_modules` directory.
+With this default setting, webpack’s caching does not seem to detect any changes to `file:` dependencies as different.
+To resolve this, add `snapshot.managedPaths = []` to your configuration to override the default value.

 Another common source of trouble is the [`watchOptions.ignored`](https://webpack.js.org/configuration/watch/#watchoptionsignored) setting.
 If the